meltano/meltano/docs/src/docs/roadmap.md

 :::tip Can't make your scheduled release?
 If you are unable to cover an assigned week, please find someone to cover for you and submit an MR to this page with the new owner.
 :::

+### History

+Meltano was [launched in August 2018](https://about.gitlab.com/2018/08/01/hey-data-teams-we-are-working-on-a-tool-just-for-you/) by the GitLab Data & Analytics team, and is now an internal startup within GitLab.